HD-UCalgary/Serviceability-Score-Calgary-Drew/README.md

 -     ~125GB disk space allocated for ArcGIS project

--     Intel Core i7-10700k 3.8 GHz or greater
+-     Intel Core i7-10700k 3.8 GHz or greater processor

--     Nvidia RTX 3060 or greater
+-     Nvidia GeForce RTX 3060 or greater video card

 Ideally, point shapefiles or XY data should exist for the following essential services in a city, called facilities: